-\$000 Net gain/(loss) on disposal of fixed assets (1,127) The Council does not budget for gains or losses on the disposal of assets Other changes 548 Certain depreciation charges are not funded through rates as they are either fully or partly funded by external parties Ringfenced surpluses/(deficits) 1,872 Surpluses and deficits from our housing and waste activities are ringfenced.
+These amounts reflect changes in the fair value of our investment properties, loans to related parties and interest rate swaps.
+These movements are non-cash in nature.
+Net surplus/(deficit) from Wellington Waterfront and Venues Projects and joint ventures (6.764) The financial performance (deficit) of these entities is not included in the budget.
+(Excludes fair value movements and gains or losses on the disposal of assets shown separately) (6,764) Changes to External Funding for Capital Expenditure (6,675) This income is received for specific capital projects and cannot be used to fund operating expenditure.
+(0,073) Net gain/(loss) on disposal of fixed assets (1,127) Council does not budget for gains or losses on the disposal of assets (1,127) Other changes 548 Certain depreciation charges are not funded through rates as they are either fully or partly funded by external parties 340 Ringfenced surpluses/(deficits) 1,872 Surpluses and deficits from our housing and waste activities are ringfenced.
 Deficits are not rates funded.
-Underlying funding surplus/(deficit) (13,295) Further breakdown follows.
-Actual Net Surplus 28,187
+1,072 Underlying funding surplus/(deficit) (12 205) Further breakdown on next page (13,295) Actual Net Surplus 28,187